 6.265 Naval transports "at sea" that start a phase in a littoral hex (it need not be a port) can spend their move for that phase disembarking their cargo which is then placed beneath the transport in the littoral hex.
 Only Marine: armor, mechanized, or infantry (not artillery) or Special Operations Forces (SOF) can disembark into enemy occupied hexes.
 Marines must then conduct ground combat with amphibious assault penalties (CA-2) later that same turn.
-SOF can conduct their SOF engagement during any subsequent air and sea combat phase.
+SOF can conduct their SOF engagement.
 Transports cannot leave the debarkation hex during the phase in which units debark.